-Martin came to DENS following a relationship breakdown which resulted in the loss of the joint council tenancy.
+Martin came to DENS following a relationship breakdown.
+The property was in his partner's name so once the relationship broke down he had to leave the accommodation almost immediately.
 Martin had a number of health issues that were gradually getting worse.
 Martin was retired due to ill health and his age.
 His low income made it very difficult for Martin to find suitable settled accommodation and he came into DENS Emergency Accommodation where his health continued to slowly deteriorate.

-A DENS Support worker ensured that Martin had all the benefits he was entitled to, this involved assisting Martin to apply for PIP (Personal Independent Payment) which then in turn paid the mobility element of this benefit which enabled Martin to purchase and run a car.
+A DENS Key Worker ensured that Martin had all the benefits he was entitled to, this involved assisting Martin to apply for PIP (Personal Independent Payment) which then in turn paid the mobility element of this benefit which enabled Martin to purchase and run a car.

-DENS Support worker then helped Martin to apply for a Blue Badge to assist with parking.
-DENS Move On helped Martin to register on the housing register and began bidding on properties on Martin’s behalf.
+His Key Worker then helped Martin to apply for a Blue Badge to assist with parking.
+DENS Move On helped Martin to register on the housing register and began supporting him searching for rental properties and to bid on social housing properties

-DENS Support worker completed the DBC medical form with Martin and took this to the GP for them to complete their section.
-All GP surgeries charge to complete the medical form, this charge ranges from £10 - £30 even if clients are on low incomes.
-Rent Aid stepped in to pay the £30 for the completed form.
+DENS Key worker completed the DBC medical form with Martin and took this to the GP for them to complete their section.
+Some GP surgeries charge to complete the medical form, this charge ranges from £10 - £30 even if clients are on low incomes.
+DENS stepped in to pay the £25 for the completed form.

-As Martin had to sign the DBC tenancy that day or risk losing the property, Move On now turned its attention to how we could help Martin to furnish their new property.
+Move On now turned its attention to how we could help Martin to furnish their new property.
 Speaking to Martin, we discovered that he was previously in the Armed Forces.
-DENS Support worker contacted SSAFA, the Armed Forces charity and they came out to assess Martin for assistance.
+His key worker contacted SSAFA, the Armed Forces charity and they came out to assess Martin for assistance.
 SSAFA provided financial assistance to Martin to enable him to buy all his white goods and furniture.
-DENS Support worker had also applied to a number of other charitable grant providers and secured enough money for Martin to buy carpet and curtains.
+DENS key worker had also applied to a number of other charitable grant providers and secured enough money for Martin to buy essential items such as curtains.

-Martin is now living in a safe and settled sheltered accommodation with a secure tenancy and his health is stable.
+Martin is now living in a safe and settled sheltered accommodation with a introduction tenancy and his health is stable.

 Gauvin came to DENS following a severe motorbike accident, which left him unable to continue in his employment as he was self-employed.